fread-ink/ebook-paginator/README.md

 ## break-inside

 Currently the `break-inside` values of 'avoid' and 'avoid-page' are handled correctly by this library.
-The value 'avoid-column' has nothing to with pagination so it is not handled by this library but may be handled by your browser.
+The value 'avoid-column' has nothing to do with pagination so it is not handled by this library but may be handled by your browser.

 ## break-before / break-after